vhive-serverless/vSwarm/docs/running_benchmarks.md

 ## File Transfer

-When transfering files - or any other payload or message - either inline or external transfer could be used.
+When transferring files - or any other payload or message - either inline or external transfer could be used.
 Inline transfer sends the payload over http, via the load balancer within knative.
 With external transfer a service such as `s3` can be used, where one function uploads data to an agreed s3 bucket, and another pulls data from this bucket when prompted.
 Most benchmarks in this suite